AdaCore/gnatcoverage/doc/gnatcov/cov_source.rst

 performed by passing the :option:`--level=stmt+mcdc` option to |gcvcov|
 commands.

-Compared to Decision Coverage, MCDC analysis incurs two important differences:

-* In addition to expressions that pilot an explicit control-flow construct, we treat as decisions all the Boolean expressions that combine operands with short-circuit logical operators, such as the expression on the right hand side of the assignment in ``X := A and then B;`` More details on the identification of decisions, together with extra examples, are provided in the :ref:`mcdc-decisions` section of this chapter
+In this case, the tool treats as :dfn:`decisions` the following set of
+expressions:

+* All the Boolean expressions used as the controlling conditional in explicit control flow source constructs such as ``if`` statements or ``while`` loops, as for the simpler decision coverage criterion, then also:

+* The controlling expression of Ada *if-expressions* or C *conditional-operators*;

+* All the Boolean expressions which combine operands with *short-circuit* logical operators in other contexts (``&&`` and ``||`` in C, ``and then`` and ``or else`` by default in Ada, for example on the right hand side of assignements or in return expressions).

+Then for all the decisions in the sources of interest:

+* Testing shall exercise both the True and False outcomes of the expression as a whole and demonstrate the :dfn:`independant influence` of :dfn:`conditions` in DO-178 parlance, where ...

+* Separate conditions in a decision are identified as the operands of *short-circuit* operators.

+The :ref:`mcdc-decisions` section that follows provides a few examples to illustrate the identification of decisions and conditions.
-* For each decision in the sources of interest, testing shall demonstrate the :dfn:`independant influence` of every operand (:term:`conditions` in the DO-178 parlance) in addition to just exercising the True/False outcomes of the expression as a whole.
-The :ref:`mcdc-variants` section that follows expands on the notion of :dfn:`independant influence` and on possible variations of the MCDC criterion definition.
+:ref:`non-short-circuit` focuses on the handling of computational Boolean operators, then :ref:`mcdc-variants` expands on the notion of :dfn:`independant influence` and on possible variations of the MCDC criterion definition.

 Output-wise, the source annotations for the :option:`=xcov` or :option:`=html` formats are the same as for decision coverage, with condition specific cases